ziapeltagames/lavender-hack/docs/CORE.md

 As you can see, a weak success entails further choices on the part of a character.
 There are also some fictional conditions necessary to make this move: a character must be nearby an enemy.

+## Moves Without Tests

+Moves don't necessarily need to involve tests.
+They could be a list of choices or some bookkeeping sort of activity to undertake during a particular fictional situation.

 # Procedures

 **Procedures** are sequences of steps used to handle situations that occur in the game, such as exploration or combat.
 Procedures tend to be tactical and turn based in nature.
 There are usually various choices players may make at each step of the procedure, and procedures frequently use moves to resolve what happens.